seanox/devwex-test/README.md

 # Changes (Change Log)
-## 5.2.0 20190502 (summary of the current version)
+## 5.3.0 2020xxxx (summary of the next version)
+BF: HTTP(S) - Content Types: Correction of xml/xsl/xslt to use application/xslt+xml
-CR: Test: General enhancement of the tests
+CR: Project: Automatic update of the version in README.md
+CR: Build: Harmonization when updating the version
-CR: Project: Uniform use of ./LICENSE and ./CHANGES
+CR: Project: Automatic update of the version in README.md
-CR: KeyStore: Change to use PKCS12
+CR: HTTP(S) - Status: Added option [H] (Header Only)
+CR: Test: Update of test cases for Java 11+

 [Read more](https://raw.githubusercontent.com/seanox/devwex-test/master/CHANGES)